andrewgdotcom/ason/ason.md

 An ASON document MUST begin with the magic number [SOH SYN US] `^A^V^_` (0x01,0x16,0x1f).
 This is the start of an ASON structure, and is sufficient to uniquely identify an ASON document.
 [SYN] was chosen as the mandatory first key in order to produce a reliable magic number.

 An ASON interpreter MAY search for this magic number at non-initial positions in a stream or file if the application allows it.
 For example, an ASON-aware script interpreter MAY ignore leading lines of the form `#!/path/to/executable\n`.
-IFF the magic number is found at a non-initial position it MUST be preceded by two SYN characters, i.e. [SYN SYN SOH SYN US] `^V^V^A^V^_`, and the interpretation of any preceding bytes is application-dependent. (cf IPTC-7901)
+IFF the magic number is found at a non-initial position it MUST either:

+* be preceded by two SYN characters, i.e. [SYN SYN SOH SYN US] `^V^V^A^V^_`, and the interpretation of any preceding bytes is application-dependent. (cf IPTC-7901)
+* be preceded only by a UTF-8 encoded byte-order mark (BOM) (see "USON" below).

 The presence of an [EM] character immediately following the [EOT] character of the outermost structure, i.e. [EOT EM] `^D^Y`, disables ASON interpretation for the rest of the file.
 The interpretation of any subsequent bytes is application-dependent.
 An application MAY require the [EOT EM] sequence to indicate non-truncation of data.